jrising/OptiMimi.jl/README.md

 offers a way to automatically generate these matrices.

 OptiMimi supports autodifferentiation using ForwardDiff.
-To use it, the Model must be created with the optional `autodiffable` set to `true`, and all components must be created using the `@defcompo` macro, instead of `@defcomp`.
-If these are not used, OptiMimi will fall back on derivative-free algorithms.
+To use it, the `Model` object must be created with the optional argument `Number`, to specify a general-enough type to handle dual-numbers: that is, `m = Model(Number)` If this is used, when the optimization problem is created, OptiMimi use gradient algorithms.

 The General approach in OptiMimi can use algorithms in both NLopt and BlackBoxOptim.
 The Linear programming approach uses any solver